-In the PPIA Section 453(g)(5), a poultry product is adulterated if, among other circumstances, it is in whole, or in part, the product of any poultry that has died otherwise than by slaughter.
-The regulations require that poultry be slaughtered in accordance with good commercial practices, in a manner that will result in thorough bleeding of the poultry carcass and will ensure that breathing has stopped before scalding (9 CFR 381.65 (b)).
-Poultry that are still breathing on entering the scalder die from drowning not from slaughter and therefore are considered adulterated as defined by 21 USC 453(g)(5) and unfit for human food.
-These cadavers are automatically condemned on postmortem inspection per 9 CFR 381.90.
+In the PPIA Section 453(g)(5), a poultry product is adulterated if, among other circumstances, it is in whole, or in part, the product of any poultry which has died otherwise than by slaughter.
+The regulations require that poultry be slaughtered in accordance with good commercial practices, in a manner that will result in thorough bleeding of the poultry carcass and will ensure that breathing has stopped before scalding (9 CFR 381.65(b)).
+Poultry that are still breathing on entering the scalder die from drowning, not from slaughter, and are considered adulterated and unfit for human food.
+These "cadavers" are automatically condemned on post-mortem inspection per 9 CFR 381.90.

 On September 28, 2005, the Agency published a Federal Register Notice, Docket No. 04-037N, Treatment of Live Poultry Before Slaughter.
 In that FR Notice, humane handling terminology was used for the first time by the Agency when describing the live poultry being handled in a way consistent with good commercial practices.
 FSIS went on to describe a systematic approach for industry to use.
 The Agency defined a "systematic approach" as one in which establishments focus on treating poultry in such a manner as to minimize excitement, discomfort, and accidental injury the entire time that live poultry is held in connection with slaughter.
-Recognize that this approach is voluntary on the part of industry; also recognize that it signals a change by the Agency to a more assertive approach to the handling of live poultry.
+Recognize that this approach is voluntary on the part of industry.
+Also recognize that it signals a change by the Agency to a more assertive approach to the handling of live poultry.

-FSIS Directive 6110.1, "Verification of Poultry Good Commercial Practices" provides guidance on performing GCP verification activities.
-Additional information is available in a Humane Interactive Knowledge Exchange-01-05-addressing the issue of humane handling of poultry.
-It discusses the observation of still breathing chickens entering the scald tank and identifies the enforcement actions that taken by IPP when noncompliance with regulatory requirements is observed.
+FSIS Directive 6100.3, "Ante-Mortem and Post-Mortem Poultry Inspection" and FSIS Directive 6110.1 "Verification of Poultry Good Commercial Practices" provide guidance on performing GCP verification activities.
+Additional information is available in a Humane Interactive Knowledge Exchange-HIKE 01-05-addressing the issue of humane handling of poultry.
+It discusses the observation of still-breathing chickens entering the scald tank and identifies the enforcement actions that are taken by IPP when noncompliance with regulatory requirements is observed.

-GCP verification activities
+GCP Verification Activities

-IPP assigned to poultry slaughter facilities are expected to complete a Poultry Good Commercial Practices Task and record the results in PHIS on a daily, per shift basis when the establishment slaughters.
-You should visit the receiving through pre-scald areas to observe whether establishment employees are mistreating birds or handling them in a way that will cause death or injury, prevent thorough bleeding, or result in excessive bruising.
+IPP assigned to poultry slaughter facilities are expected on a daily, per shift basis when the establishment slaughters, to perform a Poultry Good Commercial Practices Verification task.
+To perform the task, you will do the following:

+- Schedule the task on your Task Calendar in PHIS. - Initiate or claim the task in PHIS by selecting the component in the Inspection Results section of PHIS. - Visit the receiving through pre-scald areas to systematically observe whether establishment employees are mistreating birds or handling them in a way that will cause death or injury or prevent thorough bleeding or result in excessive bruising. - Record the task outcome in Inspection Results by selecting the verified regulations and checking the appropriate boxes.
+If noncompliance is found, complete the Noncompliance Record (NR).

 Some things to look for include:

-- establishment employees breaking the bird's legs to hold them in the shackles - birds frozen inside cages or frozen to the cages in cold weather - birds dead from heat exhaustion-you would primarily see heavy panting in poultry suffering from heat stress. - establishment employees driving over live birds with equipment or trucks in the unloading or live hang area
+- Establishment employees breaking birds' legs to hold them in the shackles, - Birds frozen inside cages or frozen to the cages in cold weather, - Birds dead from heat exhaustion-you would primarily see heavy panting in poultry suffering from heat stress, or - Establishment employees driving over live birds with equipment or trucks in the unloading or live hang area.